coco-project/backends/docs/container_backends.md

 $ nohup ipynbsrv_hostapi --listen 192.168.0.2 &
 ```

 > `192.168.0.2` is the internal only IPv4 address of the to be exposed node.
 > –––
 > Consider using a process monitoring tool like `monit` or `supervisord` to make sure the API is accessable all time.
+> –––
+> The command is best placed in `/etc/rc.local` (before `exit 0`) so it is executed on boot.